-Underwriting risk is the risk that the actual exposure to mortality and morbidity risks will exceed the bestestimate of the statutory valuator.
+Underwriting risk is the risk that the actual exposure to mortality risks will exceed the best estimate of the statutory valuator.
 The statutory valuator performs regular investigations into actual mortality and morbidity experience, with the best estimate assumptions being adjusted accordingly.
 All mortality and morbidity risks above a set retention limit are reinsured.
 All applications for mortality and morbidity cover are evaluated against strict underwriting criteria and are accompanied by compulsory HIV testing, in the case of cover above set limits.

-The diversification of products, risk covered and geographical location of policyholders ensures that the concentration of underwriting risk is alleviated.
+The diversification of products, risks covered and geographical location of policyholders ensures that the concentration of underwriting risk is alleviated.

-Internal audit
+Internal Audit

 The Group's internal audit function performs an independent appraisal activity with the full cooperation of the board and management.
 Its objective is to assist executive management with the effective discharge of their responsibilities by examining and evaluation of the Group's activities, resultant business risks and systems of internal control.
-Its mandate requires it to bring any significant control weakness to the attention of management and the audit committee for remedial action.
-Based on the recommendations of executive management and review of the Group Audit committee, the board relies on the adoption of appropriate risk management, compliance and internal control to ensure a sound system of risk management and internal control.
-Internal Audit reports functionally to the Group Audit committee and administratively to the CEO of the Group.
+Its mandate requires it to bring any significant control weaknesses to the attention of management and the audit committee for remedial action.
+Based on the recommendations of executive management and review of the Group Audit Committee, the board relies on the adoption of appropriate risk management and internal control.
+Internal Audit reports functionally to the Group Audit Committee and administratively to the CEO of the Group.